Viq12/Portfolio-Website/README.md

-This is my personal portfolio
+This is my personal portfolio.
 <br>
-Author - Vishakha Bhosale
+Author - Vishakha Bhosale.